bifravst/bifravst/docs/aws/ContinuousDeployment.md

 This will set up a CodePipeline which triggers a CodeBuild project for every push to the `saga` branch.
 You can configure the branch in the `deploy.branch` property of the `package.json`.
 The CodeBuild project updates the CloudFormation stack which contains the Bifravst resources.

 A second CodePipeline will be set up for the web app which triggers a CodeBuild project for every push to the `saga` branch.
-You can configure the repository URL and the branch for the web app in the `deploy.app` property of the `package.json`.
+You can configure the repository URL and the branch for the web app in the `deploy.webApp` property of the `package.json`.
 The CodeBuild project updates the web app deployment on the S3 bucket.

 ## Provide GitHub credentials